 The old-time professional hunter books are by the gentlemen who started guiding paying clients as 'White Hunters' in the golden era of safari hunting.
 Also there were those still professionally hunting elephant like W D M Bell and Taylor, who never went near a hunting client, if they could help it.I will tell ye of the hunter, if ye listen for a while,

-Major G H Anderson (1878 - 1946), better known as Andy Anderson, was a renowned professional hunter and one of the founders of the East African Professional Hunters Association (EAPHA).
+Major Gordon Henry Anderson (1881 - 1946), better known as Andy Anderson, was a renowned professional hunter and one of the founders of the East African Professional Hunters Association (EAPHA).
 In 1946 he suffered a major malaria attack and while recovering from it, he completed the manuscript for this volume and delivered it for publication.
 He died shortly after from pneumonia at the age of 68 before the book came out.

 African Safaris by Major G H Anderson (1946) are classic hunting adventures in the African wilds, some of his elephants carried tusks weighing over 200 lbs.
 The author also recalls his companionship with other great hunters like George Rushby and James Sutherland.

-Baron Bror von Blixen-Finecke (1886 - 1946) was a Swedish baron, writer and African big-game hunter.
+Baron Tinecke Bror Fredrick von Blixen-Finecke (1886 - 1946) was a Swedish baron, coffee planter and African professional hunter.
 He founded the company 'Tanganyika Guides Ltd' and was in partnership with Philip Percival's 'African Guides' based in Kenya.

 African Hunter by Bror Blixen (1938) who was the husband of Karen Blixen, better known under her pen name Isak Dinesen, between 1913 and 1925.
 Von Blixen-Finecke was a respected professional hunter and guide, who counted amongst his clients Edward, the Prince of Wales.
 He returned to Sweden in 1938 and reportedly died in a motor accident in 1946.

-A Tear For Somalia and Another Tear For Africa (2 Volumes) by Douglas Collins (1980).
+A Tear For Somalia and Another Tear For Africa by Douglas Collins (1980).
 Available in 2 volume sets.
 'Another Tear For Africa' further describes the author's story of the history and adventures in what was one of one of the world’s greatest hunting areas.

 Tales From Africa by Douglas Collins (1995) is a "whimsical anthology of my fifty-four years in Africa, mostly in tents and under thorn trees".
 Collins was a soldier, an administrative officer in Somaliland and a professional hunter in Kenya.
 He was also a gifted raconteur and writer.

 Cottar: The Exception Was The Rule by Charles Cottar (1999).
 Cottar pursued writing as a hobby and had a number of articles published and kept a detailed diary which forms the basis of this book.
-In spite of several maulings, one of which left him without the use of one eye and one leg, he was said to have done more with one eye and one leg than most men did with two.
+In spite of several maulings and a stroke, which left him without the use of one eye and one leg, he was said to have done more with one eye and one leg than most men did with two.